watplugin/wat/changelist.md

     You can add tags to your tests.
 When you click on a WAT.Test Script, an inspector plugin should open with the dropdown to "add tag" which chooses from a list of tags you've defined in WAT/Settings/Tag.
 You can run these tags via the tag selector afterwards.
 The system that uses this is smart so it should be able to track when you moved a tagged test script to a different area of the test directory.
 Meaning that your tests no longer require an obvious filepath

+# 25th April

+- Tests can be repeated x times

+    In both the GUI & CLI you can now repeat the test x times.
+Everything will loop until done and the results will appear (duplicate tests will have duplicate results)

+- You can now run single methods

+    Add a + option button to the GUI to show a test method selector you can use to now run seperate tests methods

+- You can rerun failures

+    This will always rerun the very last failures (even inbetween sessions)